 Day Trip to Mount Airy

 It feels like a step back in time and a step into the show in many ways, celebrating their claim to fame through museums, tours, and storefronts.
 It’s a kitschy experience that is one-of-a-kind.

 Museum of Early Southern Decorative Arts

-Known more formally as the Frank L. Horton Museum Center, this space celebrates and educates on the decorative arts of the area.
-The building was once a grocery store and has since been renovated to house their exciting exhibits and collections.
+MESDA, known more formally as the Frank L. Horton Museum Center, this space celebrates and educates on the decorative arts of the area.
+The building was once a grocery store and renovated to house its exciting exhibits and collections.

 Relax on Salem Lake

 Often called the hidden diamond of Winston-Salem, you’d never know this oasis was tucked away right in the heart of the city.
-Salem Lake Trail circumnavigates the sparling body of water for a delightful seven-mile hike with a constant view.
+Salem Lake Trail circumnavigates the sparkling body of water for a delightful seven-mile hike with a constant view.

 Take the kids to Kaleideum

-This is a family-friendly place with plenty of fun for everyone.
-The downtown branch was previously the Children’s Museum of Winston-Salem and the north branch was previously SciWorks.
+The Kaleideum is a family-friendly place with plenty of fun for everyone.
+The downtown branch was previously the Children’s Museum of Winston-Salem, and the north branch was previously SciWorks.

 explore Korner’s Folly

-The result is a kooky and unexpected array of features such as 15 different fireplaces, eight kinds of brick, trap doors, decorative murals and ceiling heights which vary greatly.
+The result is a kooky and unexpected array of features such as 15 different fireplaces, eight kinds of brick, trap doors, decorative murals, and ceiling heights which vary considerably.
 They also host events such as scavenger hunts around the home.

 pick up a book at Bookmarks